 Food allergies can be concerning for anyone, but for some, they can be deadly.
 So, when food companies release food for sale to the public without labeling potential allergens on their packaging, this poses a major food safety problem.
 For some people, just inhaling a food item can cause a severe allergic reaction.
 This is why proper food labeling is so important.
 This is also why our food allergy lawyer is here to help you.

 If you or a loved one have been affected by undeclared food allergens or have become ill due to mislabeling of food products, you may be entitled to compensation.
-Protect your rights and make sure you obtain the justice that you deserve for your injuries by contacting our highly skilled team food allergy lawyers at The Lange Law Firm, PLLC today.
+Protect your rights and make sure you obtain the justice that you deserve for your injuries by contacting our highly skilled food allergy lawyer at The Lange Law Firm, PLLC today.

 Any food can cause an adverse reaction in any person who may have the allergy.
 However, there are eight types of food account for about 90 percent of all reactions.
 These are: